infoScoop/infoscoop-documents/en/user-guide/new-arrival-icons.md

 There are two kinds of sun shaped icon that is displayed with new articles.

-* Rotating sun shaped icon is displayed with the articles displayed for the first time.
+* Blinking sun shaped icon is displayed with the articles displayed for the first time.
 * Fixed sun shaped icon is displayed with the articles displayed recently.

 The condition of articles that the sun shaped icon doesn't rotate is: